The admission requirements differ depending on what you want to study. The criteria for certificate courses, diplomas and degrees is listed below:

 To be eligible for admission to degree study, applicants need to meet minimum requirements for eligibility:

-Applicants holding a South African National Senior Certificate (NSC) need to pass a minimum of 4 subjects at a rating of 4 (Adequate Achievement, 50-59%) or better from a designated list of subjects.
-The designated list is as follows:
+Applicants holding a South African National Senior Certificate (NSC) need to pass a minimum of 4 subjects at a rating of 4 (Adequate Achievement, 50-59%) or better in any four 20-credit NSC subjects.

 Applicants holding a South African Senior Certificate need matriculation endorsement.